MRT5500 mRNA Vaccine Description

-Our MRTTM platform has been in development for over ten years, initially at Shire, and then at Translate since 2016.
-With the scientific founders of the MRTTM platform part of our leadership team, we have built on Shire’s initial pioneering work and investment to advance our goal of bringing our transformative mRNA approach to patients.
+Their MRTTM platform has been in development for over ten years, initially at Shire, and then at Translate since 2016.
+With the scientific founders of the MRTTM platform part of their leadership team, they have built on Shire’s initial pioneering work and investment to advance their goal of bringing their transformative mRNA approach to patients.

 Sanofi will provide deep vaccine expertise and support from its external research networks to advance vaccine candidates for potential further development.

 Translate Bio is a clinical-stage mRNA therapeutics company developing a new class of potentially transformative medicines to treat diseases caused by protein or gene dysfunction.

 MRT5500 mRNA Vaccine Indication